Zetharies/FinalDeadline/README.md

 <b> Website url: http://finaldead-line.tk/index.html <br/>

 # Aston University
-This game was programmed for our Team Project module.<br/>
+This game was created for our Team Project module.<br/>
 Big thank you to all of the team members that helped make this game possible.<br/>
 This repo has now been made available to the public.<br/>